Design-Based Inference under Random Potential Outcomes: Variance Estimation under Local Dependence

-is well-defined and its realised value $\zeta_i(z,\omega_0)$ is available for variance estimation.
-We therefore retain only those cross terms corresponding to known or assumed dependent pairs, setting all others to zero, which yields a feasible variance estimator tailored to the assumed dependence neighbourhood and suitable for asymptotically valid inference under local dependence.
+The proposed approach retains only those cross terms corresponding to pairs believed to exhibit dependence, while setting all remaining terms to zero.
+This yields a feasible variance estimator adapted to the assumed dependency neighbourhood structure.